How to Grill the Best Burgers

 8. Clean Your Grill.
 Always start with a clean, oiled grill grate.
 This keeps burgers from sticking, extends the life of your grate, and helps put those beautiful grill marks on your patties.

-9. Turn Once.
-It's hard to resist, but try not to flatten your burgers with the spatula.
+9. Turn Once and Don't Smash.
+It's hard to resist, but do not flatten your burgers with the spatula.
 It squeezes out flavorful juices.

 10. Cook Thoroughly.
 How long to grill hamburgers?
 Cook ground beef to an internal temperature of 160 degrees F (170 degrees F for poultry).
 For an accurate reading, insert the thermometer into the patty horizontally.